jironghuang/jirong-blog/content/skin/Skin in the game.md

 output: html_document
 ---

 In this section, I'll note all the quantitative decisions I have made in the areas of investing, trading and betting.
+Money allocated here excludes the portion that I placed in conservative asset allocation.

 Skin in the game or put in another way - putting where your mouth aligns with my core belief.
 Any serious analysis that I feel strongly about should have a stake in the game.